 grace has put an end to the covenant of Sinai.
-But they overturn all the wisdom and perfection of the ways of God by this doctrine, resisting also thus the positive testimony of the word. &#8220;The two sides,&#8221; they tell us, &#8220;of a covenant are perfectly independent one of the other.&#8221; This is a singular covenant at all events.
+But they overturn all the wisdom and perfection of the ways of God by this doctrine, resisting also thus the positive testimony of the word.
+"The two sides," they tell us, "of a covenant are perfectly independent one of the other."
+This is a singular covenant at all events.
 Man pledges himself by a covenant, and in this respect he is no longer independent.
-It was infinite condescension on God&#8217;s part to pledge Himself in it; but once having deigned to pledge Himself, could He fail?
+It was infinite condescension on God's part to pledge Himself in it; but once having deigned to pledge Himself, could He fail?
 If He could, all hope would be lost.

 It is said that the existence of the economy is not confided to the will of man; it remains independent of him; it emanates from God, and only depends on His sovereign will.
 This is again an error.
 The principles of the economy are such as God wishes them to be, but the existence of the economy depends (because God cannot fail to keep His word) on what He has declared in the covenant itself, with regard to the conditions on which it was to depend, as well as of the revelation that God has made of His character in the word.
 Now in that case He has made it depend, not on the will but on the faithfulness of man, on his observation of the conditions which are imposed on him by the tenor of the covenant.
 It remains unshaken, they say again, until the Sovereign modifies or suppresses it at the time which He has determined for so doing.
 God may add blessings, no doubt, of which He has never spoken; but where does one learn that if God has deigned to pledge His word to men, He modifies His engagements at His pleasure?
-What a difference in the holy reasoning of the apostle in @Galatians 3: 15! &#8220;Though it be but a man&#8217;s covenant, yet if it be confirmed no man disannulleth or addeth thereunto.&#8221; I do not doubt but that God does suppress the old covenant at the time determined for so doing.
+What a difference in the holy reasoning of the apostle in @Galatians 3: 15!
+"Though it be but a man's covenant, yet if it be confirmed no man disannulleth or addeth thereunto."
+I do not doubt but that God does suppress the old covenant at the time determined for so doing.
 Every one acknowledges it.
 The question is, Why does He so?
 What is the time determined on for so doing?
-Is it not when man has failed, and when, in spite of the longsuffering of God, there is no oilier remedy?
+Is it not when man has failed, and when, in spite of the longsuffering of God, there is no other remedy?
 They here overthrow the faithfulness of God to establish His sovereignty.

 The promises made to the fathers are without condition; God infallibly accomplishes them.